Skip to content

 Duplicating items

-Context items can be duplicated via the Duplicate tab on any existing item (/admin/ai/context/items/{id}/duplicate).
+Context items can be duplicated via the Duplicate tab on any existing item (/admin/config/ai/context/items/{id}/duplicate).
 This creates a copy with all field values pre-filled, which you can then modify and save as a new item.

 Managing items